interledger/rfcs/0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md

 There are two consumers of the ILQP: sending clients, and other connectors.

-The HTTP+JSON interface for the ILQP is a temporary measure.
+The JSON interface for the ILQP is a temporary measure.
 Eventually, it should be replaced completely by a binary version.

 ## Background and Terminology